eersnington/workflow-cloudflare-world/packages/node/README.md

 });
 ```

-Prefer a fully managed server?
-Call `createWorkflowNodeServer()` – it boots a minimal HTTP server that only serves the Workflow routes.
-Supply `customHandler` when you want to add extra endpoints.
+Prefer a hosted-only server? `createWorkflowNodeServer()` boots a minimal HTTP server that only exposes the Workflow routes; pass `customHandler` if you need extra endpoints.

 ## Optional: annotate workflows from the manifest